 A review of the best dedicated web hosting providers.
 Learn about dedicated servers & how to find a suitable dedicated hosting plan for your website.

-Choosing a dedicated server that will fit your needs is an important step for any business.
-In this article, we’ll cover the best dedicated server hosting companies we’d recommend leasing a server from, some of the benefits you can expect when purchasing a dedicated web hosting plan, and some tips on getting started with your new dedicated server.
+Choosing a dedicated server that is fast, secure, properly managed, and has the right software stack for your development needs is very important when shopping around for a dedicated web hosting plan.
+In this article, we’ll cover the best dedicated server hosting companies we'd recommend leasing a server from, some of the benefits you can expect when purchasing a dedicated web hosting plan, and some tips on getting started with your new dedicated server.

 The Best Dedicated Web Hosts at a Glance